kragen/derctuo/markdown/pyrolysis-3d-printing.md

 Lithium acetate 40.8%; nitrate 70%; sulfate 34.8%; tartrate 27%.

-Nickel acetate "easily soluble", nitrate 94%; sulfate 44%; everything else pyrolyzable almost insoluble.
+Nickel acetate “easily soluble”, nitrate 94%; sulfate 44%; everything else pyrolyzable almost insoluble.
 (Its highly soluble chloride is not relevant.)
 Hexaamminenickel chloride is soluble in anhydrous ammonia and decomposes with heat, presumably to yield nickel.

 Ammonium paratungstate pyrolyzes to tungsten trioxide at 600°, which is the soft mineral tungstite; the paratungstate ion has a tendency to precipitate from aqueous solution over time.
-There's also a "metatungstate" oxyanion with 12 tungstens in it which is more soluble and stable in highly acidic solution.
+There’s also a “metatungstate” oxyanion with 12 tungstens in it which is more soluble and stable in highly acidic solution.

 Tin sulfate 19%; nitrate?